Port Vale F.C.: History

 Vale suffered relegation on the final day of the 1991–92 league campaign, and though they bounced back well by staying in the promotion picture for most of the 1992–93 season, they narrowly missed out as runners-up to local rivals Stoke City after being overtaken by Bolton Wanderers on the final day.
 Instead Vale would visit Wembley twice in just over a week.
 They firstly ran out as 2–1 winners against Stockport County in the final of the Football League Trophy.
 However, they then lost 3–0 in the play-off final to West Bromwich Albion.
 Vale recovered from this setback and went on to confirm promotion as runners-up on the final day of the 1993–94 season.
-During the 1995–96 season Vale recorded one of their greatest FA Cup giant-killings when they defeated holders Everton 2–1.
-The team also had some success in the Anglo-Italian Cup, as they qualified for the final at Wembley, where they lost 5–2 to then Italian Serie B side Genoa.
+During the 1995–96 season, Vale recorded one of their greatest FA Cup giant killings when they defeated holders Everton 2–1.
+The team also had some success in the Anglo-Italian Cup, as they qualified for the final at Wembley, where they lost 5–2 to the Italian Serie B side Genoa.
 Vale made a slow start to the 1996–97 campaign, with protests forming against chairman Bill Bell, and the sale of Steve Guppy to Leicester City for £800,000.
-Despite this Rudge masterminded an eighth-place finish – their highest in the pyramid since 1931.
+Despite this, Rudge masterminded an eighth-place finish – their highest in the pyramid since 1931.

 In 1997–98, relegation was avoided on the final day of the season with a 4–0 win over Huddersfield Town, at the expense of Manchester City and Stoke City.
-The next season was another struggle, and John Rudge was controversially sacked in January 1999.
+The next season was another struggle.
+John Rudge was controversially sacked in January 1999.
 He was replaced by former player Brian Horton, who spent big to secure the club's second consecutive final-day escape from relegation.
-There was no avoiding relegation in 1999–2000, though, as they were some thirteen points short of safety.
+There was no avoiding relegation in 1999–2000, though, as they were some 13 points short of safety.
 Horton led the club to Football League Trophy success in 2001, as Marc Bridge-Wilkinson and Steve Brooker scored the goals to secure a 2–1 victory over Brentford in the final at the Millennium Stadium.
 In December 2002, Bill Bell called in the administrators, with the club around £1.5 million in debt.